 This initiative aims to encourage early career interest in target disciplines to build identifiable communities through networking and provision of bespoke training and development support.

-The first tranche of NIHR Incubators are being piloted and take advantage of existing opportunities - either by building on structures that already exist (the NIHR Schools), working in partnership to support new and emerging disciplines or are community led in areas where capacity is particularly low.
+NIHR Incubators are being piloted and make the most of existing opportunities - by building on structures that already exist (the NIHR Schools), by working in partnership to support new and emerging disciplines or by being community led in areas where capacity is particularly low.
 The intention is for the incubators to be bespoke to meet the needs of each area and will all therefore develop at different paces.

 Incubators in development include:

 - Health Data Science (in partnership with HDR UK)

 Competitions for the creation and setup of future incubators are linked to the capacity of NIHR to support new and established incubators.
 Details of future incubator competitions will be announced on the NIHR website.

 However, we are happy to discuss potential future incubator proposals at any time to assist issues or needs for research capacity development in a certain area.
 If you wish to discuss a potential future incubator proposal, please contact firstname.lastname@example.org.

 What happens after I submit a proposal?

 Your proposal will be referred on to the NIHR Research Capacity Development Group (RCDG).
 If it is within our remit then you will be asked to complete a short scoping form to provide further details which will be considered by the RCDG for review and further development.
 This group is chaired by the Dean for the NIHR Academy and includes representation from NIHR Academy members and wider NIHR.